brendoau/genaispbc1/README.md

 #### Confirm current EDS site access

-Perform the following via curl
+Perform the following via curl, where

+- <ORG> is your EDS org created above (same as your GitHub org name).
+- <SITE> is your EDS site that was created above (same as your repo name).
+- <AUTH_TOKEN> is the `auth_token` from the previous step.

 ```
 curl 'https://admin.hlx.page/config/<ORG>/sites/<SITE>/access.json' \